LeonardoMarcatti/buzzvel/README.md

 <p>It is important to highlight that any or all data in the holiday can be changed so, only ID is mandatory data to be send here.</p>
 <h4>Get PDF Test</h4>
 <p>In this test it is evaluated the creation and download availability of a PDF file.
 To work it is necessary to provide the holiday ID.</p>
+<h3>Participants Tests</h3>
+<p>In this set of tests you will find several tests related to participants.
+Those tests are ment to create, update, read and delete (CRUD) participants on the data bank.</p>
+<h4>Create Participant Test</h4>
+<p>The first test is for the creation of participants.</p>
+<h4>Get All Participants Test</h4>
+<p>In this test you will get every single participant found in data bank.</p>
+<h4>Get Participant Test</h4>
+<p>This test aim to get a single participant or a small group of participats depending on what is send as a data.
+If and id is to be sent a single participant will be retrieved.
+On the ohter hand if a name is what is sent more then one participant will be returned because the serch by name is flexible and the system will look for an name that contains a string.</p>
+<h4>Update Participant Test</h4>
+<p>This test make some changes in participants.
+Here we change participants names only and after that the test evaluates if the processes was carried out rightly.</p>
+<h4>Get All Participants After Updated Test</h4>
+<p>After updating all participants we make a double check to see if all participants involved in the update process were updated correctly.</p>